 Before starting, check that all the following items are included with your camera.
 If anything is missing, contact your dealer.

-- The Instruction Manual and CD-ROMs provided are listed on the next page. - Attach the Eyecup Eg to the viewfinder eyepiece. - Be careful not to lose any of the above items.
+- Attach the Eyecup Eg to the viewfinder eyepiece. - Be careful not to lose any of the above items.

 Wired LAN Functions